3 insights, 2 findings, 1 action (February 13, 2020)

 Spending from a volatile investment portfolio is complex, stressful, and time-consuming.

-Inflation can erode spending power that can decrease available income.
+Inflation can erode spending power which can decrease available income.

 Have a Question?
 Want to chat about it?